a73013110/VideoInTheaterMode_v2/ReadMe.md

 # Video In Theater Mode Version 2

-- This chrome extions completely re-write from [Video In Theater Mode](https://github.com/a73013110/VideoInTheaterMode), so the implementation concept is diferent from all one.
+- This chrome extions completely re-write from [Video In Theater Mode](https://github.com/a73013110/VideoInTheaterMode), so the implementation concept is totally different from old one.

 - This version just take aim at the information in devtools and the Url, rather than detecting the HTML code in the page source.